daveeclark/SpringRestchapters1-5/README.md

   - Level 3
     - Most mature level for a service built around notion of Hypermedia as the Engine of Application State (HATEOAS), that allows discoverability by providing responses that contain links to related resources

+Steps in building a RESTful API: Identify Resources (app's domain or entities), Identify Endpoints, Identify Actions (HTTP methods that can be used to perform operations on resources), Identify Responses

+CHAPTER 2: Spring Web MVC Primer